jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays all the assumptions and constants :n:`@smart_qualid` relies on.

+.. todo: move Search* to the section on query commands once we agree on the wording

 .. cmd:: Search {+ @search_item } {? {| inside | outside } {+ @qualid } }